josephbudd/kickwasm/README.md

 ### The CRUD WIKI

-Sept 2, 2019: The CRUD WIKI has been updated to the latest CRUD version built with kickwasm 8.1.0.

 In the CRUD wiki, I begin with a complete plan for the full application.

 I write a kickwasm.yaml file to define a small part of the GUI.
 Then use kickwasm to create that small part of the framework.
 Then, one markup panel at a time